Ronlin1/GP2/README.md

 - [ ] *Tasks that are incomplete but whose time has passed should be marked as "skipped".*<br>
 - [ ] *The user should be able to delete tasks.*<br>
 - [ ] *The app should automatically delete all tasks that are older than seven days.*<br>
+- [ ] *The app should use either PostgreSQL or MySQL as a database

 ### ⚡ TECH & COSTRAINTS
 The To Do App is going to have or use the following technologies and constraints: